Open Internet Disclosure

 DOCSIS versions are supported as follows:

-Full Channel provides data services to business and residential customers via DOCSIS using QAM modulated carriers on a hybrid fiber-coax cable plant and is suitable for real-time applications.
-Data traffic between a customer’s cable modem device and the Full Channel gateway router (the last hop on the Full Channel network before the public Internet) has an average round-trip latency of less than 10 ms during peak-usage hours.
-Cable modems are configured to pass data between the modem and the Full Channel gateway router at the throughput speed for which the customer has subscribed as advertised in the service descriptions on fullchannel.com.
-Data throughput (“speed”) has been tested during peak hours under typical conditions.
+Full Channel provides data services to business and residential customers via DOCSIS using QAM modulated carriers on a hybrid fiber-coaxial cable plant and is suitable for real-time applications.
+Data traffic between a customer’s broadband modem and the Full Channel gateway router (the last hop on the Full Channel network before the public Internet) has an average round-trip latency of less than 10 ms during peak-usage hours.
+Customer modems are configured to pass data between the modem and the Full Channel gateway router at the data throughput (“speed”) for the service tier which the customer has subscribed.
+Data throughput has been tested during peak hours under typical conditions.
 Customers can expect, on average, to receive the quoted throughput for their subscribed tier on the Full Channel network.
 Throughput to hosts on the public Internet can be affected by a number of factors outside of Full Channel’s control, including but not limited to external network conditions as well as the geographic location and data paths to and from of the requested resources.